apache/spark/docs/sql-programming-guide.md

 * A Python function that defines the computation for each group.
 * A `StructType` object or a string that defines the schema of the output `DataFrame`.

+Note that all data for a group will be loaded into memory before the function is applied.
+This can lead to out of memory exceptons, especially if the group sizes are skewed.
+The configuration for [maxRecordsPerBatch](#setting-arrow-batch-size) is not applied on groups and it is up to the user to ensure that the grouped data will fit into the available memory.

 The following example shows how to use `groupby().apply()` to subtract the mean from each value in the group.

 <div class="codetabs">